25 June 2026

 Solar cell manufacturing is the industrial process of transforming raw silicon into photovoltaic (PV) cells - the fundamental units that convert sunlight into electricity.

 The efficiency of a solar cell depends on the quality of silicon, the precision of manufacturing steps, and the cell architecture used.
-In 2026, the industry-leading architecture is
+In 2026, the industry-leading architecture is N-type TOPCon (Tunnel Oxide Passivated Contact), delivering module efficiencies of 22–25% and eliminating the performance losses seen in older P-type PERC technology.

-25.2 GW - well below annual installation demand, creating a structural supply gap that India has been working aggressively to close.
+As of January 2026, India's cumulative installed solar capacity stands at 140.60 GW, with annual additions consistently exceeding 30 GW.
+However, domestic solar cell manufacturing capacity is approximately 25.2 GW - well below annual installation demand, creating a structural supply gap that India has been working aggressively to close.

-Key milestones driven by the
+Key milestones driven by the PLI scheme:

-ALMM List-II mandate for solar cells, effective from June 2026.
+The single most transformative policy accelerating this growth is the ALMM List-II mandate for solar cells, effective from June 2026.
 All government-backed projects - including SECI and NTPC tenders - must now source cells domestically.
 This mandate is the biggest demand driver for solar cell manufacturing companies in India in 2026.

 (Source: Ministry of New and Renewable Energy)